What Is a Design Brief and How to Write It

 Make a distinction between goals and objectives.
 Goals describe the overall purpose of the project, while objectives are concrete measures of success in reaching a goal.
 The more specific and unambiguous these are in the project brief, the clearer the path will be for your work.
 Here are some questions that may help get clarity on project goals and objectives:

 For example, if your project involves cutting-edge technologies like IoT product engineering, include specific performance metrics or benchmarks that the final design should meet, ensuring a clear standard for success.
+Or, if you are working on a new website design for a SaaS product, a key goal could be to enhance user experience and improve conversion rates.
+Specific objectives could be measurable improvements in bounce rates, time on page, or conversion rates, providing clear markers of success for the project.

 Target market or audience